Provinces of Madagascar: History

 The constitution of 1992 ruled that the country should be decentralized into territorial entities.
 The name, number, and limits of territorial entities should be determined by law.
 The law passed by the national assembly in 1994 defined three such entity levels: region (faritra), department (departemanta) and commune (kaominina).
 The communes were created in 1996.
 The existing provinces were not mentioned in the law.

 With former president Didier Ratsiraka back in power, the constitution was amended in 1998, to include and specifically mention six autonomous provinces, divided into undefined regions and communes.
 The autonomous provinces, having the same names and territories as the already existing provinces, were created in 2000.
 Elections for the six provincial councils were held on 3 December 2000, resulting in an AREMA majority in all provinces except Antananarivo.

 During the power struggle after the presidential elections in 2001, five of those provinces, whose governors supported Ratsiraka, declared themselves independent from the republic.
 The new president, Ravalomanana, replaced the provincial governments by special delegations, appointed by the president.
 This effectively means that the autonomous provinces have ceased to exist as such, and their dissolution is planned (see below).

 In 2004, the regions were finally created by the national assembly in law number 2004-001.
 Meanwhile, the 28 regions originally proposed had become 22.
 Although they are subdivisions of the provinces, they are representatives (and representing the people) of the republic, not the province.
 The regions will also take over the assets of the "ex-Fivondronampokontany".
 It is also mentioned that the communes are the only entities that are operational, and there will be an unspecified period of transition to the new system.
 The departments are not mentioned in the law, instead the designation "components" of the regions is used.

-Also in 2004, the already existing Fokontany were redefined in the presidential decree 2004-299.
+Also in 2004, the already existing Fokontany were redefined in the presidential decree 2004–299.
 They are subdivisions of the communes and headed by a chief designated by the mayor.

-In 2005, a new entity called "districts" (distrika) was created by presidential decree 2005-012, replacing the department level of 1994.
+In 2005, a new entity called "districts" (distrika) was created by presidential decree 2005–012, replacing the department level of 1994.
 There are 116 districts.
 They have the same boundaries as the old "Sous-préfectures" or "ex-Fivondronampokontany".
 They are defined as subdivisions of the regions, and contains one or more "Arrondissements Administratifs".
 The chief of a district is designated by the chief of the region.

 In the 2007 Constitution the autonomous provinces have been removed.
 Instead, the regions, the communes and the fokontany (but not the districts) are included.
+However, in the 2010 constitution, six autonomous provinces were re-listed.